stefanoverna/graphql8/guides/authorization/overview.md

 end
 ```

-Then, use this application method in your GraphQL code:
+Then, use this application method in your GraphQL8 code:

 ```ruby
 field :posts, [Types::Post], null: false